Pre-General Availability Draft: 2017-09-22

 0before upgrading.
 (It is required that you upgrade from a GA version of MySQL 5.7; that is, 5.7.9 or higher.
 Upgrades from non-GA versions of MySQL 5.7 are not supported.)
 Performing a shutdown using

-innodb_fast_shutdown=0is a recommended step in Performing an In-Place Upgrade.
+0is a required step in In-Place Upgrade.

 Some keywords may be reserved in MySQL 8.0 that were not reserved in MySQL 5.7.
 See Section 9.3, “Keywords and Reserved Words”.
 This can cause words previously used as identifiers to become illegal.
 To fix affected statements, use identifier quoting.
 See Section 9.2, “Schema Object Names”.